nekrutnikolai/mysite/content/about.md

 Columbia Icefield, Jasper National Park

 ## Hi, nice to meet you!
 I'm Nikolai!

-I am an **aspiring applied physicist and engineer** with an **appreciation for nature**, and a **tinkerer at heart**.
+I am a tinker and a doer.
+I thrive by working on complex and open-ended projects that challenge me.

-I'm **looking for an internship** for the summer of 2024 that is applied physics and engineering-related, preferably something Research and Development oriented!
+I'm looking for an internship for the summer of 2024 that is applied physics and engineering-related, specifically something Research and Development oriented!

+I am a junior majoring in Physics with a concentration in Electrical Engineering at Cornell University.
+I plan to pursue a M.Eng. in Electrical Engineering to build up my engineering background and graduate with a Bachelor’s and Master’s in May 2025.

 I enjoy spending time going on adventures in the wilderness with a [camera by my side](/gallery).

-I find satisfaction in building, flying, and ultimately crashing RC aircraft and drones.
-This passion for aviation prompted me to start an [aeronautics club](https://shmac.netlify.app/) at my high school.

 Some of my other passions include, in no particular order, photography, content creation, drones, cryptocurrencies, electronics, programming, martial arts, languages, playing the guitar, and of course this website.